Joseph Jules Dejerine

-Joseph Jules Dejerine (3 August 1849 – 26 February 1917), was a French neurologist.
+Joseph Jules Dejerine (3 August 1849 – 26 February 1917) was a French neurologist.

-Biography
+Early life and education

-Joseph Jules Dejerine was born to French parents in Geneva, Switzerland, where his father was a carriage proprietor.
+Dejerine was born to French parents in Geneva, Switzerland, where his father was a carriage proprietor.
 During the Franco-Prussian War (1870) Dejerine worked as a volunteer in a Geneva Hospital and in the spring of 1871 decided to pursue his medicine studies in Paris.
 In France, he was introduced to and subsequently became a pupil of Alfred Vulpian, a notable neurologist.

+Career

-Following qualification he achieved the academic ranks and gained several awards.
-In 1877 he was appointed to the Hôpital Bicêtre, where he organized a pathological laboratory.
+In 1877, Dejerine was appointed to the Hôpital Bicêtre, where he organized a pathological laboratory.
 He became professeur agrégé in 1886, and he found the opportunity to concentrate his efforts on neurology.
 He worked at the Hôpital Salpêtrière from 1895, became professor of the history of medicine in 1901 and received a senior appointment at the Salpêtrière in 1911 as professor of neurology at the University of Paris, School of Medicine.

+Personal life

+In 1888, Dejerine married Augusta Déjerine-Klumpke, his student, who had studied medicine in Paris; in 1887, she was the first woman named an interne des hôpitaux.

+Death

+Dejerine became physically debilitated by the stress of work in a military hospital during the World War I. He died in 1917 of uremia at age 68.

+Legacy

-In 1888 Dejerine married his student, Augusta Marie Klumpke, who had studied medicine in Paris and in 1887 had been the first woman to become interne des hôpitaux.
-Dejerine died in 1917 of uremia at the age of 68 years, physically debilitated by the stress of work in a military hospital during the World War I. The centenary of his birth was commemorated in 1949 at the fourth International Neurological Congress in Paris, when Dejerine's pupil, André Thomas, gave a discourse on his mentor's life and achievements.
+The centenary of his birth was commemorated in 1949 at the fourth International Neurological Congress in Paris, when Dejerine's pupil, André Thomas, gave a discourse on his mentor's life and achievements.

-Advancements in medicine

 Dejerine was one of the pioneers in the study of localisation of function in the brain, having first shown that pure alexia may occur as the result of lesions of the supramarginal and angular gyri.
 He also studied the pathology of thalamic syndrome.

 Dejerine's numerous publications span a period of more than 40 years.
 Like many eminent neurologists of his era, Dejerine became interested in psychology in the later stages of his career and he is remembered as a proponent of the view that the personality of the psychotherapist is crucial in any interaction with the patient.